RitikRajoria/Wall-E_Wallpaper-App-Flutter/README.md

 wallpapers for your home screen backgrounds.
 This app utilizes [Pexels API](https://www.pexels.com/api/documentation/) and provides a lot of cool wallpapers with categories and searches terms.
-The user can also set wallpaper on their home screen and also save them as media in their local storage.
+The user can also set wallpaper on their home screen and save them as media in their local storage.

 ## Supported Features